Sitargen is designed to emulate both the Indian

 support of a melody.

-Windows as well as in Audio Unit, VST and VST3 for
+Windows 64 bit, and as Audio Unit, VST and VST3

-• Quick selector to switch between different preset sounds:
+• Quick selector for switching between different preset sounds:

 List of Preset Sounds / Demo